I. Purpose

 - Absence Due to a Mental Health Day

-- Students are permitted one (1) mental health day and may be absent once each semester;
+- Students are permitted one mental health day and may be absent once each semester.

-- Students who are absent due to attending to their mental health needs will be marked as lawfully absent;
+- Students who are absent due to attending to his/her mental health needs will be marked as a lawful absence.

-- Written notification by the parent/guardian will be sufficient documentation the day the student is absent or provided immediately upon return;
+- Written notification by the parent will be sufficient documentation the day the student is absent or provided immediately upon return.

 - The student must be allowed to make up all missed assignments.
-Teachers may exempt or modify makeup assignments; and
+Teachers may exempt or modify makeup assignments.

 V. Preventing Truancy